anjalitiwari/droneChallenge/README.md

 ## INSTRUCTIONS FOR RUNNING BACKEND

-within droneBackend there is a dockerfile please build docker image and run the same
+within droneBackend there is a dockerfile please build docker image and run container

 ```
 cd droneBackend